History of metallurgy in China: Cast iron

+There is no evidence of the bloomery in China after the appearance of the blast furnace and cast iron.
+In China, blast furnaces produced cast iron, which was then either converted into finished implements in a cupola furnace, or turned into wrought iron in a fining hearth.
 If iron ores are heated with carbon to 1420–1470 K, a molten liquid is formed, an alloy of about 96.5% iron and 3.5% carbon.
 This product is strong, can be cast into intricate shapes, but is too brittle to be worked, unless the product is decarburized to remove most of the carbon.
 The vast majority of Chinese iron manufacture, from the late Zhou dynasty onward, was of cast iron.
 However forged swords began to be made in the Warring-States-period: "Earliest iron and steel Jian also appear, made by the earliest and most basic forging and folding techniques."
+Iron would become, by around 300 BC, the preferred metal for tools and weapons in China.

-Iron would become, by around 300 BCE, the preferred metal for tools and weapons in China.
+The primary advantage of the early blast furnace was in large scale production and making iron implements more readily available to peasants.
+Cast iron is more brittle than wrought iron or steel, which required additional fining and then cementation or co-fusion to produce, but for menial activities such as farming it sufficed.
+By using the blast furnace, it was possible to produce larger quantities of tools such as ploughshares more efficiently than the bloomery.
+In areas where quality was important, such as warfare, wrought iron and steel were preferred.
+Nearly all Han period weapons are made of wrought iron or steel, with the exception of axe-heads, of which many are made of cast iron.